Ashraf-Al-Aodat/FreshFlow/README.md

 - views.py: contain the endpoint that serves the data.
 - requirements.txt: contains all the python packages needed for the application to run.
 - Dockerfile: contains instructions for building the Docker image.
-- docker-compose.yml: contains configurations for the services that make up the application.

 ## **Data**